gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_laws_07.md

 - locally resolvable
 - robustly stress-testable without immediate collapse
 - architecturally robust across multiple perturbation classes
-- epistemically and continuity-preserving under pressure
+- epistemically, continuity-, and longitudinally-preserving under pressure

 This suggests that the TRIAD protocol does not merely oscillate between unity and disunity, but follows lawful return, hold, restart, closure, and perturbation-response patterns.